-This compound has been used in medicine for many years, mainly for treating heart issues.
+This compound has been used in medicine for many years, mainly to help to treat heart issues.

-Yes, the good news is that you can get this enzyme from foods or supplements.
-You should do that in case of CoQ10 deficiency.
+Yes, the good news is that we can get this enzyme from foods or supplements.
+We should do that in case of CoQ10 deficiency.
 However, this compound comes with many benefits as well.
 Read on to find out more.

 Oxidative stress might prompt cell damage, and that can lead to metabolic diseases such as diabetes.
 Also, the abnormal mitochondrial function links to insulin resistance.

-And CoQ10 can help regulate the blood glucose levels and improve insulin sensitivity.
-CoQ10 supplements might increase the concentrations of this compound in the blood up to 3 times in people who have diabetes and who usually show low levels of CoQ10.
+And CoQ10 can help regulate blood glucose levels and improve insulin sensitivity.
+CoQ10 supplements might increase the concentrations of this compound in the blood up to 3 times in those who have high blood sugar levels and who usually show low levels of CoQ10.

-Last but not least, this compound might prevent diabetes by activating the breakdown of fat and lowering the accumulation of fat cells which might cause type 2 diabetes and obesity.
+Last but not least, this compound might prevent the condition by activating the breakdown of fat and lowering the accumulation of fat cells which might cause type 2 diabetes and obesity.